 Compromised Immune System

 Without sleep, many of these tasks do not get performed and the accumulation of lack of body maintenance can set the body up for the development of conditions such as viruses and bacterial infections, asthma, heart disease, high blood pressure, digestive disorders, diabetes, and obesity.
 In addition, it is not uncommon to see an increase in inflammation within the body, as compromised bodily systems will initiate inflammation as the first line of defense and to indicate something is wrong.
 Inflammation within the body is then a precursor to other issues such as arthritis, heart attacks, high cholesterol and several other diseases.

 How can you reduce the occurrence of insomnia?

 Given the understanding of this cognitive model of insomnia, it is easy to see the role of chronic illness and physiological or psychological disease within the individual.
 For example, having a psychological condition such as OCD, or being very physiologically active, such as in an athlete, would lead to an even higher degree of hyperarousal, hence further heightening said model.

 Reducing insomnia then must occur from the root cause.
 Simply finding a way to help the individual sleep is not enough.
 This is for the reason that at some point he/she will be woken up again by the issues causing hyperarousal.
-Many individuals find their insomnia is actually a byproduct of something else that is happening in their life, and when that is fixed, the insomnia is fixed as well.
+Many individuals actually find their insomnia as a byproduct of something else that is happening in their life, and when that is fixed, the insomnia is fixed as well.
 For example, individuals who experience high levels of stress and anxiety, find that once they are able to have their anxiety under control and reduce stress, insomnia disappears.

 Likewise, heavy alcohol and drug users experience insomnia as a result of their substance dependency, while insomnia also commonly occurs in adjunct with depression.
 If you are suffering from insomnia, take some time to evaluate what is at the root of your condition and understand that there is likely more that is causing it than simply your inability to sleep.